Read our postgraduate offer guides for UK/EEA/EU Applicants

 The University will collect a range of information about you as part of the application and registration procedures and in relation to your academic progress.
 The University and organisations we work with to deliver our courses will use this to support you on your course and for the administration and management of the University.
 For more information, please read our Privacy Notice.

 Visas and immigration permissions

 Students from outside the European Union (Non-EU) who require a visa to study in the UK, will have to attend a Right to Study check when you first arrive at the University.
-If you fail to attend the Right to Study check or cannot provide conclusive evidence that you have the correct visa or immigration permission, you will not be allowed to begin your course and you may be asked to withdraw from your course in accordance with our Tier 4 Compliance Requirements policy which you receive when you obtain your Tier 4 visa.
+If you fail to attend the Right to Study check or cannot provide conclusive evidence that you have the correct visa or immigration permission, you will not be allowed to begin your course and you may be asked to withdraw from your course in accordance with the University's policy.

 Any invention, device, discovery, material, product, process, computer software or any other potentially valuable results or innovation with material input by the University’s staff or as part of a collective project will be subject to the University’s Intellectual Property Policy.

 Conduct and attendance